markni/wp2ghost/README.md

 - run `node wp2ghost backup.xml`, a 'backup.xml.json' file will be created in the same directory
 - go to http://your-ghost-blog.com/ghost/debug, import the generated json file

+##Known Issues

+- This tool may break some of the contents inside <code> and <pre> blocks, use as your own risk

 ##License